Georgia's Gov. Kemp and fellow GOP leaders promise new state income tax rebates

 The state has been spending its extra cash in other ways as well, using the money to pay for construction projects that Georgia would normally borrow to finance, shoring up a state pension funds, and speeding up already-planned roadwork.

-In his reelection year, Kemp sought to put cash in the hands of as many voters as possible as he won a rematch Democrat Stacey Abrams.
-He also cut gas taxes, increased state employee pay, and also making $350 payments to more than 3 million residents who benefitted from Medicaid, subsidized child health insurance, food stamps or cash welfare assistance
+In his reelection year, Kemp sought to put cash in the hands of as many voters as possible as he won a rematch against Democrat Stacey Abrams.
+He also cut gas taxes, increased state employee pay, and also made $350 payments to more than 3 million residents who benefited from Medicaid, subsidized child health insurance, food stamps or cash welfare assistance.